There are lots of mixed messages surrounding carbohydrates, and this basics guide provides some insight to help separate the fact from the fiction.

 What is the daily recommended requirement for carbohydrates?

-It is recommended that daily intake of carbohydrates makes up 45-65% of your daily kilojoule/calorie intake.
+It is recommended that the daily intake of carbohydrates makes up 45-65% of your daily kilojoule/calorie intake.
+This should come from fruit, vegetables and whole food sources with minimal intake of processed high sugar sources).

 Will carbohydrates make me gain weight?